TWB0109/dwm/README.md

 ## Usage
 Check for keybindings in `config.def.h`, if you want to add your own, I recommend using [sxhkd](https://github.com/baskerville/sxhkd)
+> An example sxhdkrc file is in the repo

 - To restart dwm in place after changing configuration use `MOD4+q`
 - To quit dwm use `MOD4+Shift+q`